angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 One thing to consider about the Doomsday only wins number and the others before it is that pass-the-turn Doomsday lines can also skew the data to seem faster than it is.
-Let's take this as an oppotunity to look at roughly what amount of our total Doomsday lines are pass-the-turn ones.
+Let's take this as an opportunity to look at roughly what amount of our total Doomsday lines are pass-the-turn ones.

 ![Pass-the-turn chart](/media/pictures/2018.numbers.chart.pass-the-turn.gif 'Ratio of pass-the-turn piles')